NishchayAnand/software-engineering/DBMS/SQL/Sample Queries/Query 5/Notes.md

 ## Algorithm

-1. Perform `CROSS JOIN` between `Students` and `Subjects` table to get metadata **(Cartesian Product)** highlighting each student took every course offered by the school.
+1. Perform `CROSS JOIN` between `Students` and `Subjects` table to create all possible combinations of students and subjects.
 2. Perform `COUNT(*)` on `Examinations` to aggregate the number of times each student gave the same subject exam.
-3. Perform `LEFT JOIN` between 2 views obtained from step 1 and 2.
+3. 3.
+Perform `LEFT JOIN` between 2 views obtained from step 1 and 2.